 ModTools scene explorer and console.

-- UI category - Asset UI Category Changer by Snow_Cat
+UI category determines in which menu your asset will appear.
+It can be changed using Asset UI Category Changer by Snow_Cat

 Comparison between Default (left), Fence (middle) and Decal (right) prop shaders.